replicatedhq/help-center/content/docs/swarm/customer-installations/installing.md

 {{< linked_headline "Customizing Overlay Networks" >}}

 Replicated requires four overlay networks in addition to any overlay networks required by your app.
-By default swarm assigns a /24 subnet from the 10.0.0.0/8 global subnet to each overlay network.
+By default Swarm assigns a /24 subnet from the 10.0.0.0/8 global subnet to each overlay network.
 This may interfere with a customer's existing networks.
 Use the `exclude-subnet` param to exclude multiple /16 subnets from the 10.0.0.0/8 default subnet.

 Customers that need to exclude the entire 10.0.0.0/8 will need to create all networks in advance with assigned subnets.
-Create the following networks before installing replicated, modifying the subnets for the host:
+Create the following networks before installing Replicated, modifying the subnets for the host:

 ```shell
 SUBNET_1=172.20.0.0/16